vxvt/template-python/README.md

 # template-python

-A minimal template for Python projects using :snake:.
+A minimal template for Python projects :snake:.